This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The History and Philosophy of Homeopathy

-Today, in the U.S., homeopathy is a popular alternative type of medicine.
+In the U.S. today, homeopathy is a popular alternative type of medicine.
 It is estimated that five million adults and more than one million children in the U.S. use this type of medicine every year.
-Most children who have used the remedies did so without working with a trained practitioner.
+Most children who have used these remedies did so without working with a trained practitioner.
 Spending on homeopathic remedies totals nearly $3 billion per year.

 Homeopathy for Cerebral Palsy

 There is no cure or curative treatment for cerebral palsy, but there is some evidence that alternative and complementary treatments can help bring relief from symptoms.
-One paper published in the journal The American Homeopath detailed treatment for children with cerebral palsy who suffered from seizures.
-The parents of these two children turned to homeopathy after conventional treatments and anticonvulsant medicines failed to help.
+One paper published in the American Homeopath detailed treatment for children with cerebral palsy who suffered from seizures.
+The parents of the two children turned to homeopathy after conventional treatments and anticonvulsant medicines failed to help.

-The case studies describe a young boy with severe cerebral palsy who was crippled by seizures.
+The case studies describe a young boy with severe cerebral palsy crippled by seizures.
 Several different homeopathic remedies used over the course of three months first reduced the severity of the seizures and then the frequency.
-Similar results were seen with a girl with severe cerebral palsy and seizures.
+Similar results were seen in a girl with severe cerebral palsy and seizures.
 She received homeopathic treatments for just over a year.
-Eight years later she was still seizure free.
+Eight years later, she was still seizure-free.

 Another case study describes a seven-year-old boy with cerebral palsy that left him mostly immobile, blind, and incontinent.
-The study reported that after two months of homeopathic treatment he had improvement in his bowel movements, with greater control, as well as relief of other minor symptoms such as hair loss.
+The study reported that after two months of homeopathic treatment, he had improvement in his bowel movements, with greater control and relief of other minor symptoms such as hair loss.
 He also became more mobile with the use of homeopathy and physical therapy.

-Other studies have found more limited or no results from using homeopathy to treat children with cerebral palsy.
-It can be hard to study homeopathy because treatments are by nature highly individualized.
+Other studies have found limited or no results from using homeopathy to treat children with cerebral palsy.
+It can be hard to study homeopathy because treatments are, by nature, highly individualized.
 Giving a large group of children the same remedies to treat the same symptoms is contrary to the philosophy of homeopathic medicine.

-But, because some individuals do get relief with the remedies, there are many symptoms that parents of children with cerebral palsy may target with homeopathy: mobility, muscle weakness, spasticity, joint pain, digestive issues, and associated conditions and symptoms like asthma, anxiety, or skin conditions.
+Because some individuals get relief with the remedies, there are many symptoms that parents of children with cerebral palsy may target with homeopathy.
+These include:

 Risks and Safety